West Cape May School District

 West Cape May School District is a community public school district located in West Cape May in Cape May County, in the U.S. state of New Jersey, that serves students in pre-kindergarten through sixth grade.

-As of the 2023–24 school year, the district, comprised of one school, had an enrollment of 85 students and 9.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.8:1.
+As of the 2024–25 school year, the district, comprised of one school, had an enrollment of 86 students and 9.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.9:1.

 The district has been a participant in the Interdistrict Public School Choice Program, which allows non-resident students to attend school in the district at no cost to their parents, with tuition covered by the resident district.
 Available slots are announced annually by grade.

+In September 2025, the West Cape May district began a study to consider combing with the Cape May City School District, which had 158 students the previous year.
+West Cape May sends its kindergarten students to Cape May, the two districts share a superintendent, who also serves as principal and director of special education for both districts, and they both send students to Lower Cape May Regional for grades 7–12.
+Complications for the consolidation include potential changes to the $1.2 million paid by the federal government for the two-thirds of Cape May students on the Coast Guard base and the lack of busing for resident students in both districts.